 On Motherboard: Why Robots Need Ears

 Finally, and a bit off-topic, you've said before how much you love robots, and your body of work certainly confirms that.
 Is that just a product of growing up within a culture of anime and manga?
 ReCore touches on the connection between humans and machines, so what do they mean to you, personally?

 You basically asked and answered your question in a very compact way, but it's funny, because everyone comes up to me and says, "Inafune-san, I know you love robots!"
 And I kind of do a double-take because for me it's like, "Oh yeah, I do love robots," but they've been a part of me for so long that they're in my DNA.
 I'm not saying it's something that non-Japanese people wouldn't understand, but by the time you're able to comprehend things in life at a very young age [in Japan], you're exposed to the subject matter of robots.

-So if you're Japanese and you're in a creative industry – games, film, TV, entertainment – robots are second nature.
-It's almost a given that they become favourite subjects.
+So if you're Japanese and you're in a creative industry—games, film, TV, entertainment—robots are second nature.
+It's almost a given that they become favorite subjects.
 And on top of that, for myself as a game creator, and for any creator, for that matter, you know you're probably going to do your best work if you work with themes and concepts that you really love.
 So I think for me it's only natural for me to gravitate towards robotic things, and that's why everyone's perception of me is that I love robots.
 But, really, it's always been a part of me.

 ReCore is due for release in mid-2016, exclusively for Xbox One.
-Mighty No. 9 is released for multiple platforms on the 18th of September.
+Mighty No. 9 is released for multiple platforms on September 18.